1. What is APON?

 }

-Step 2: Reading an APON File (AponReader)
+Reading APON Text (AponReader)

 The AponReader class allows you to read an APON-formatted text file and convert it into a defined Parameters Java object.